VCityTeam/UD-SV/Doc/Devel/Needs/Need003.md

-# Need 003: Means for a guided tour through time and space
+# Need 003:

 ### User story
-As developper & game designer, I want to implement a guided tour of the city to illustrate historical urbanization processes, as a part of the Vilo3D project.
+As an historian, I want a document-enhanced 4d representation of the city in which historical processes can be detailed.

 Sub Needs :

 * [Need004](Need004.md) : Enhancing city models with documents
 * [Need005](Need005.md) : Adding a temporal dimension to city models
 * [Need006](Need006.md) : ergonomic user exploration of space (advanced camera control, shortcut to point of interest...)
-* [Need007](Need007.md) : guided tour, between spatiotemporal points of interest
+* [Need007](Need007.md) : guided tour, step by step between spatiotemporal points of interest
 * [Need008](Need008.md) : ability to display the historical uncertainty of the 3d reconstruction
 * [Need009](Need009.md) : ability to use texture in the 3d scene
 * [Need010](Need010.md) : Modelisation of temporal dimension of city models